 Why not listen to one of the Clean My Space spring cleaning playlists from the 70s or 80s?
 I asked our Facebook fans for their favourite songs to clean to and added in a few of our favourites too.
 Crank up the volume and I promise they’ll get you right in the mood (just don’t offend your neighbours)!

 Now that the music’s going, sort all your stuff into groups: keep, donate, sell and throw out.
 It’s a good idea to do this at least once a year.
 That way junk won’t pile up as much and it won’t be overwhelming when you get around to doing it.
 Haven’t used something in a year?
 Odds are you probably won’t, and it can be put in the toss/donate/sell pile.
 Of course, use your judgment here.

 Once you decide what to keep organize it into categories.
 For example: Christmas decorations, sports equipment, winter stuff, summer toys, tools and so on.

-A quick note about storage bins, they are better to use than cardboard boxes.
-For one thing, garages are often damp – moisture is not cardboard’s friend.
-For another, cardboard is used by rats and mice (ew!) to make their nests.
-Let’s not give these creepy pests a reason to make themselves at home in your space.
+Plastic storage bins are also a must – label the bins so you know where everything goes, and of course, where to find something without endless digging.
+They’re better than cardboard boxes for a few reasons – for one thing, garages are often damp and moisture is not a friend to cardboard.
+Secondly, cardboard is used by rats and mice (ew!) to make their nests, let’s not give these creepy pests a reason to make themselves at home in your space.
 Need I say more?